Carlos Villarías

 Carlos Villarías (7 July 1892 – 27 April 1976) was a Spanish actor born in Córdoba who died in California, United States.
-He is best known for his title role in the Dracula (1931), costarring Barry Norton and Lupita Tovar.
-The film was shot at night on the same sets used for the English-language version, English-language version, starring Bela Lugosi.
+He is best known for his title role in the Spanish-language version of Dracula (1931), costarring Barry Norton and Lupita Tovar.
+The film was shot at night on the same sets used for the English-language version, starring Bela Lugosi.